alluShubham/alluShubham/README.md

 <h1 align="center">Hi 👋, I'm Shubham Kumar</h1>
-<h3 >A Passionate Java Backend Developer with the ability to write clean, reusable, and optimized code.
-I have experience and skill sets to achieve the short-term and long-term goals that have been put into a good industry.
-I like to know the recent development in all fields and their development procedure.
-I like to explore new locations whenever I get the time !</h3>
+<h3 >I have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to completion.
+I have work experience in multiple project and clone project with team collaboration.
+I am eager to learn, I enjoy overcoming challenges, and I have a genuine interest in Software Development and making organisations successful.

+I'm a Full Stack Developer.
+Strong knowledge in developing enterprise-level web applications and RESTful APIs using MicroServices, with demonstrable production-scale experience.
+Collaborate and communicate within distributed project teams to get desired outcomes.
+I am eager to be challenged in order to grow and further improve my IT skills.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=allushubham&label=Profile%20views&color=0e75b6&style=flat" alt="allushubham" /> </p>